Abdulrahman bin Muhammad Al Shamsi: Al Heera

 Al Heera, in common with the community at Hamriyah, to the north of Ajman, was populated by members of the Al Bu Shamis tribe (Singular Al Shamsi), a subsection of the Darawishah Na’im.
 It found its first mention in British records in 1830, with the note: "The people of Heera, a Joasmee dependency, commit a piracy upon a Bundar Abbas boat.
 Sheikh Sultan bin Suggur of his own accord compels full restitution of the property and punishes the perpetrators."

-In 1840, the then-ruler of the town, Sheikh Humeid bin Obeid bin Saeed, invaded the neighbouring emirate of Ajman and was eventually ousted by a joint force from Sharjah and Dubai, which went on to burn Al Heera in retaliation.
-The action reflected a long-standing grievance between the Al Bu Shamis and the Na'im of Ajman.
+In 1840, the then-ruler of the town, Sheikh Humeid bin Obeid bin Saeed Al Shamsi, invaded the neighbouring emirate of Ajman and was eventually ousted by a joint force from Sharjah and Dubai, which went on to burn Al Heera in retaliation.
+The action reflected a long-standing grievance between the Al Bu Shamis and the Al Bu Kharaiban Na'im of Ajman.

 In 1906, Al Heera had a small and active pearling fleet of 25 boats (each would have required a crew of some 18 men) and 10 fishing boats.
 Date groves stretched inland with 2,500 trees, and the populace kept herds of livestock and even sustained a few shops.
 The town, consisting of some 250 houses in all, was watered by relatively shallow wells and defended by a number of towers.

 By 1920, Al Heera was a township, nominally under the control of Sharjah but – like Hamriyah – given to asserting its independence.
 Beset by a number of poor pearling seasons – and the pearling banks of the Persian Gulf being massively over-fished – Abdulrahman Al Shamsi, as the head man of Al Heera, was responsible for maintaining the livelihoods of his town's pearling fleet.
 He fell into debt, owing some Rs 21,560.
 This was a sum almost equivalent to the entire subscription raised by the town of Dubai that year for the maintenance of its ruling family and the tribes and others to whom Dubai paid subsidies.
 To bear a debt equivalent to the running costs of Dubai illustrated how deeply in trouble Al Shamsi was, for a man who commanded a small fleet of 25 pearling boats.